-Our experienced psychologists, educational diagnosticians and testing consultants take a unique team approach to perform tests and develop recommendations customized to each individual's needs, from children to adults.
+Our experienced psychologists, educational diagnosticians and testing consultants take a structured approach to perform tests and develop recommendations customized to each individual's needs, from children to adults.

 We use a broad range of proven assessment tools to test and identify the root of learning difficulties and behavioral or motivational issues.
 We interpret the test results in the context of a person's life, taking into account individual gifts and interests when making recommendations for improved learning.
 We make every effort to ensure the diagnostic testing process is a positive experience in a non-threatening and comfortable setting.